filipealtoe/Automatic-evidence-based-explanation/README.md

 ## Error Analysis and User Study Data Analysis:
 A separate python notebook has been created to each one of the referred tasks.
 They are stored in corresponding directories of same name.

+## Contact
+For any inquiry about EFFORT, you can send an email to: filipe.altoe@gmail.com.